-This was our 2nd visit to Splash Bali and the kids had a fantastic time!
+In 2017 it was our 2nd visit to Splash Bali and the kids had a fantastic time!
 I really like the fact that it’s easier to keep an eye on younger kids, compared to Waterbom Water Park in Kuta.
 Another fantastic aspect is that Mason could go on all the water slides except for one.
-He has just turned 4 years old and measures up at 112cms so could ride all except for the Super Bowl.
+He had just turned 4 years old and measures up at 112cms so could ride all except for the Super Bowl.
 This made it so much easier rather than the tantrums we had at Waterbom where he could only ride about half of the slides.

 The food was delicious and there was no need to move from our seats as you can order directly from your lounge chairs.
 I love that they give you a tab card with your number once you give them a credit card as security.
 We were then able to pay for all the food and drinks at the end, no need to worry about cash.
 Our nachos were yum and the kids loved their hot dogs and mac n cheese.

 We visited Bounce in 2017 and this was definitely one of Mason’s favourite activities of the trip!
 He loves to move and bounce with his eyes wide open when we walked in.
 The way that it works is on the hour the next session begins.
 So we arrived at 11am and had until 12pm to bounce.
 A great range of trampolines and areas for all abilities.

 Trampoline socks weren’t included in the entry price so if you don’t bring trampoline socks with you they are were 30,000rp per pair which is about $3aud.
 If you are wanting to regularly go to Bounce during your holiday, they have great deals for multiple sessions so check out their website.